patrickraths/TK4/README.md

 Building the container is controlled through the Dockerfile found in the root directory of this repository.
 To access the system using a 3270 Terminal Emulator as well as the SDL Hercules Web-Interface ports 3270 and 8038 must be made available on the host.

 - Build the image using `docker build -t tk4:latest .` This creates a new image called ***TK4***
 - Create a volume called tk4-dasd.
-This volume can be used to store per
+This volume can be used to store persistent dasd files.
 - Run the container using `docker run --name tk4 -it --mount src=tk4-dasd,target=/opt/tk4/dasd.usr -p 3270:3270 -p 8038:8038 tk4:latest` This creates a new container named ***tk4*** based on the previously created image, exposes ports 3270 and 8038 to the host and starts Hercules with MVS 3.8j

 <img width="570" alt="TK4 Console" src="https://user-images.githubusercontent.com/43680256/227548975-a5a90c92-13dc-48e7-93d6-0ab0f453cb63.png">